TORONTO, Aug. 3 /CNW/ - To minimize the risk of fire and burn injuries

 neighbourhood displays, the Office of the Fire Marshal (OFM) has developed a

 Fireworks Safety Tips sheet.
-Important safety precautions such as carefully
+Important safety precautions like carefully

 reading and following the directions on fireworks packaging, keeping a water

-Other important fireworks safety tips include: discharging fireworks in
+Other important fireworks safety tips include appointing a responsible

 Fireworks Safety Tips